solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

 test test_validator_transaction ... ok
 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 6.40s
 ```
-Debugging here will allow you to debug the functions and methods used in the **_test body_** but will
+Debugging here will allow you to debug the functions และ methods used in the **_test body_** but will
 not breakpoint in your program.

 The bee's knees eh?

 ## Local Validator Node Testing from Client Apps
-Lastly, you สามารถ start a local validating node and load your program and any accounts using the `solana-test-validator`
+Lastly, you สามารถ start a local validating node และ load your program และ any accounts โดยใช้ the `solana-test-validator`
 from the command line.

-In this approach, you will need a client application either using Rust [RcpClient](#resources) or in
+In this approach, you will need a client application either โดยใช้ Rust [RcpClient](#resources) or in
 [JavaScript or Typescript clients](#resources)

-See `solana-test-validator --help` for more details and options.
+See `solana-test-validator --help` for more details และ options.
 For the example program here is vanilla setup:
 1. Open a terminal in the repo folder
 2. Run `solana config set -ul` to set the configuration to point to local
 3. Run `solana-test-validator --bpf-program target/deploy/bpf_program_template-keypair.json target/deploy/bpf_program_template.so`
-4. Open another terminal and run `solana logs` to start the log streamer
+4. Open another terminal และ run `solana logs` to start the log streamer
-5. You สามารถ then run your client program and observe program output in the terminal where you started the log streamer
+5. You สามารถ then run your client program และ observe program output in the terminal where you started the log streamer

 Now that is the cat's pajamas YO!